We cannot leave this earth without experiencing loss. It's part of the human condition.

 I've learned through my own loss experiences, studying grief and loss in depth, and from working with clients in grief, that we all can find healing and empowerment through the grief process.

-I have helped many grieving parents find joy in life again, after they thought they could not even go on at all let alone ever feel joy again.
+Specializing in working with parents who have lost children, I have helped many grieving parents find joy in life again, after they thought they could not even go on at all let alone ever feel experience joy.
 One mother who lost her daughter to murder, has regained her physical health, strengthened all of her relationships, developed a strong sense of self and purpose, and has found joy and laughter again in her life.
 I've worked with divorcees who have struggled with bitterness and anger.
-I've helped them come out on the other side to a place of forgiveness of self and others that allows them to move forward and claim a new life for themselves.
+I've helped them come out on the other side to a place of forgiveness of self and each other that allows them to move forward and find deeper love for one another.
+Parents do not have to say good-bye to their children, it's my mission to help parents find meaningful ways to bring the spirit of their children forward with them.

 In working with adult children of alcoholics and those who were abused as children, I'm amazed at the self love and resilience that can blossom as therapy takes hold.
 The focus moves from all that they have lost to all that they are and can become.
 Old wounds get healed and new strengths emerge.